RupalHatkar/genome-lab-sample-tracker/README.md

 # Genome Lab Sample Tracker (R + Plumber)
+Non-clinical educational prototype; synthetic data only; not for clinical use.

 A minimal database-backed application for tracking laboratory sample workflow status, designed to demonstrate software engineering practices relevant to clinical genomics informatics.